4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/174686673-e3ee3ce5-2c13-4ae6-886d-f22aed12a5a0.png)

-> ⭐️**DEMO LIVE**: We have just launched the first working live demo / sneak preview of the yxorP Proxy, which is now available via gitpod [\[Live Demo\]](https://gitpod.io/#https://github.com/4dboard/proxy-yxorp)
+> ⭐️*DEMO LIVE*: We have just launched the first working live demo / sneak preview of the yxorP Proxy, which is now available via gitpod [\[Live Demo\]](https://gitpod.io/#https://github.com/4dboard/proxy-yxorp)

 # 🦄 .yxorP Stateful SAAS(y), Multi-tenancy Proxy Guzzler + Backend (GUI) included, PHP CURL+Composer are Optional

-> ⛔️ **ARCHIVE PENDING**: This endeavour is likely to fail owing to a lack of support.
-If you find this project interesting, please support it by smashing the "star" button.
-If the project receives at some interest work on the project will continue.
+---

-yxorP is a plug-and-play, flat-file application that **does not need Composer, PHP CURL, or databases**; these are all optional additions that are fully supported. yxorP is intended to act as a proxy that can edit or update the content of **multiple websites** using a PHAR (PHP archive) binary version of **Guzzle**, and managed via a user-friendly ** Cockpit backend (GUI)**.
+yxorP is a plug-and-play, flat-file application that *does not need Composer, PHP CURL, or databases*; these are all optional additions that are fully supported. yxorP is intended to act as a proxy that can edit or update the content of *multiple websites* using a PHAR (PHP archive) binary version of *Guzzle*, and managed via a user-friendly * Cockpit backend (GUI)*.

 It is well-known that yxorP is one of the web proxy systems that offers the most customization compared to other web proxy systems now available on the market.
 This is owing to its event-driven architecture and emphasis on its